16-Bit-Inc/dicom-anonymizer/README.md

 Also outputs a linklog.txt containing "studyID\tAccessionNumber\n" in the same folder as the script.

 This script is provided "as is" under the MIT license.
+If you find it useful for your project or publication, please cite it.
 Please see Licence file for further details.